 HRAs are often provided in conjunction with high-deductible health insurance plans that have lower premiums, which saves an employer money.
 In addition, all employer contributions to HRAs are 100% tax-deductible for the employer and tax-free for the employee.

 Health Reimbursement Arrangements are flexible plans that allow employers to provide valuable employee benefits while controlling costs.
-Contact an agent at Murray Insurance Agency in Longwood, Florida, to discuss an HRA plan for your company.
+Contact an agent at Murray Insurance Agency in Lake Mary, Florida, to discuss an HRA plan for your company.